Fr75s/library/README.md

 If you find any issues or want to let me know of anything, feel free to open up an issue in this project.
 You may also want to check out the [Modifications Guide](https://github.com/Fr75s/library/blob/main/MODIFICATIONS.md) and see if I have placed a fix there.
 If not, then, once again, feel free to open up an issue, and I will fix it.

+If you know a language other than English, I encourage you to translate this theme.
+All relevant info is in the [Translation Section](https://github.com/Fr75s/library/blob/main/MODIFICATIONS.md) of the modifications guide and in Localization.qml.